Web Development Blog

 WP-Cache - If you website has many pages and receives a lot of traffics, you might like to start using a caching method.
 WP-Cache is an extremely efficient WordPress page caching system that makes you site much faster and responsive by caching pages in a static file for future requests rather than querying from the database and processing a request each time.
 The plugin gives you the ability to view and delete cache files and also allows you to customise settings such as expiration time.

-7 Responses to "5 must have plugins when using WordPress as a CMS"
+5 thoughts on “5 must have plugins when using WordPress as a CMS

 Great stuff you have!